sikuli/sikuli/docs/source/region.rst

 		by the IDE, a region can be created by specifying a rectangle.
 This is how the visual representation in the IDE of such a region is internally set up in the script.
-A region can also be created by users in run-time using [#selectRegion selectRegion()].
+A region can also be created by users in run-time using :py:meth:`Region.selectRegion`.

 		You can create a region by given another region.
 This just duplicates the region into a different and new object.
-This can be useful, if you need the same region with different attributes, such as [#ObservingVisualEventsinaRegion observation loop] or [#setThrowException
+This can be useful, if you need the same region with different attributes, such as another :ref:`observation loop <ObservingVisualEventsinaRegion>`
+		or use :py:meth:`Region.setThrowException` to control
-		whether throwing an exception when finding fails].
-Another way to create a region is to specify a rectangle object or to [#ExtendingaRegion extend an existing region].
+		whether throwing an exception when finding fails.
+Another way to create a region is to specify a rectangle object or to :ref:`extend an existing region <ExtendingaRegion>`.

 	.. py:method:: selectRegion([text])